zpoint/Redis-Internals/Object/listpack/listpack.md

 ## back length

-Every element stores inside the **listpack** compose of two parts, the first part is the real element, the second part is the size the current elements occupies in bytes, so that you are able to traverse backward from the **listpack**, the actual size of **back length** varies depends on the size
+Every element stores inside the **listpack** compose of two parts, the first part is the real element, the second part is the size the current elements occupies in bytes, so that you are able to traverse backward from the **listpack**, the actual size of **back length** varies depends on the number it represents

 If **back length** is 1